YaN9-Y/D4/README.md

 D4: Self-augmented Unpaired Image Dehazing via Density and Depth Decomposition
 ===============================================
-This is the PyTorch implementation of paper 'Self-augmented Unpaired Image Dehazing via Density and Depth Decomposition', which is accepted by CVPR2022.
+This is the PyTorch implementation of the paper 'Self-augmented Unpaired Image Dehazing via Density and Depth Decomposition', which is accepted by CVPR2022.

 Introduction
 ---------------------------------